Can you flip an orthopedic mattress?

 If you can flip an orthopedic mattress is a question many people have.
 Orthopedic beds are designed to help relieve pain in the neck, back, and other body areas.

 As a general rule, you should not flip an orthopedic mattress.
-Orthopedic mattresses are constructed with pressure-relieving layers on the top, making their design is not conducive to flipping.
+Orthopedic mattresses are constructed with pressure-relieving layers on the top, making their design unsuitable for flipping.
 When you flip the mattress, you remove the pressure-relieving layers, increasing tension and pain in your neck, back, and other areas of your body.

-Orthopedic mattresses are often more expensive than traditional mattresses, so people want to make sure they get the most out of them.
+Orthopedic mattresses are often more expensive than traditional ones, so people want to ensure they get the most out of them.
 This blog post will answer the question: Can you flip an orthopedic mattress?
-We will also provide some tips on getting the most out of your orthopedic bed.
+We will also provide tips on getting the most out of your orthopedic bed.

-There are a few things you can do to get the most out of your orthopedic mattress.
+You can do a few things to get the most out of your orthopedic mattress.